 - The tree should be used more often as a tree, rather than as a shrub. i.e. we've excluded species that regularly feature as trees in tree books, but which we prefer to utilise as shrubs for our landscaping clients, e.g. Mackaya Bella, Freylinia tropica

 - The tree should not be too slow growing.
-Slow growing species are ideal for low maintenance gardens (read our article on a truly low maintenance garden here), but we generally find that our clients prefer trees that will reach a respectable height in a reasonable time.
-Note however that the terms ‘fast’ and ‘slow’ in the context of trees are relative terms!
-Indigenous highveld trees usually grow at a rate of between half a metre to a metre in a year – patience is always required when growing trees.
+We generally find that our clients prefer trees that will reach a respectable height in a reasonable time.
+Note however that the terms 'fast' and 'slow' in the context of trees are relative terms.
+Indigenous highveld trees usually grow at a rate of between half a metre to a metre in a year, so patience is required when growing trees.

 - The tree should be moderately frost tolerant (although most trees should be protected from frost when they are young)

 - The tree should have a non-aggressive root system.
-This is usually a critical factor when planting in a small garden, although we still recommend that all trees be planted at least 1-2 metres away from walls, foundations and paving.
+This is usually a critical factor when planting in a small garden, although we still recommend that trees be planted at least 1-3 metres away from walls, foundations and paving.

-- We specifically excluded trees that are usually planted for their structural appeal, such as Cussonia sp. and Aloe Barberae, the Tree Aloe (although both these species are also unsuitable for small gardens due to aggressive roots systems and bulging stems respectively.)
+- We specifically excluded trees that are usually planted for their structural appeal, such as Cussonia sp. and Aloidendron barberae, the Tree Aloe (although both these species are also unsuitable for small gardens due to aggressive roots systems and bulging stems respectively.)

 Please keep in mind that for very small gardens, e.g. 10 square metres or less, you may want to consider alternatives to the list below, or to grow your trees in pots.
-Use the list as a guide and base your decisions on the spread and height that each species will eventually provide, and what your ultimate goal for your garden is.
+Use the list as a guide and base your decisions on the spread and height that each species will eventually provide.

 Herewith are our top 10 indigenous trees for small gardens on the South African highveld:

 With its pale bark, beautiful shape, and semi-deciduous foliage, the Lavender Tree, Heteropyxis natalensis, is one of our favourite small garden trees.
-It has a very ornamental shape, and is an ideal replacement for the exotic Silver Birch or ubiquitous Leopard Tree (Caesalpinnea ferrea).
-Lavender Trees are slower growing than other species on this list, but with patience they offer the home owner a beautiful specimen for their gardens.
+It has an ornamental shape, and is an ideal replacement for the exotic Silver Birch or ubiquitous Leopard Tree (Caesalpinnea ferrea).
+Lavender Trees are slower growing than other species on this list, but with patience they offer the homeowner a beautiful specimen for their gardens.
 In the wild they are frequently found on rocky hillsides, and in Gauteng some beautiful specimens exist in the Tweedespruit conservancy on the outskirts of Cullinan.

-This magnificent semi-deciduous tree can grow to over 12 metres in ideal conditions, but usually reaches between 8 – 10 metres.
+This magnificent semi-deciduous tree can grow to over 12 metres in ideal conditions, but usually reaches between 8 - 10 metres.
 It has beautiful light grey-green foliage, and is ideal if you do not want your garden to appear too dark.
-The Kiggelaria has male and female parts on separate trees, so if you want a tree that provides fruit for birds you must choose a female tree from your nursery (Not an easy task for your nurseryman if the specimens are small!
-Try to look for the small grey-green fruit cases during the fruiting season, February-July) Female/fruiting trees attract a host of birds that feed on the orange-red seeds within the fruit casing, thus turning your garden into a natural wildlife haven.
+The Kiggelaria has male and female parts on separate trees, so if you want a tree that provides fruit for birds you must choose a female tree from your nursery (not an easy task for your nurseryman if the specimens are small.
+Try to look for the small grey-green fruit cases during the fruiting season, February-July, or for the arrangement of flowers - flowers on male plants are clustered together, whilst flowers on female plants are individually arranged) Female/fruiting trees attract a host of birds that feed on the fleshy seeds within the fruit casing, thus turning your garden into a natural wildlife haven.

 The White pear, Apodytes dimidiata, is an excellent choice for the small garden.
 It grows at a medium pace, and its dark evergreen foliage makes it an outstanding screening tree.
 Like the Buddleja it can even be used as an effective hedge if pruned for this purpose, although I prefer to plant it to grow in its natural state.
 Apodytes will usually reach 6-8 metres, but may take about 8+ years to do so.
 It is an excellent replacement for the alien privet which unfortunately has proliferated throughout Gauteng.
 Look for the small black seeds with orange-red casing if you're hiking in a kloof in Gauteng - a tell-tale sign that this species is growing close by.